Gioni06/cv/README.md

 **40215 Düsseldorf, NRW, Germany**

-[PDF Download] &emsp;
 [E-Mail] &emsp;
 [Medium] &emsp;
 [Twitter] &emsp;
 [LinkedIn] &emsp;
 [Github] &emsp;
 [Dribbble] &emsp;
-[Homepage] &emsp;
+[jduri.xyz] &emsp;

 I am a senior frontend developer at Boxine GmbH in Duesseldorf, Germany.
 I bring ideas to life from wireframe sketches to functional prototypes to polished features.
 With a background in sales and expert web frontend development skills I helped to build products for corporations, e-commerce startups, digital agencies and various client during my freelance career.
 I am a strong believer in the MVP approach with quick iterations, early testing and continuous shipping.

 Occasionally I write about web development.
 I only published one article in the recent past.
 I hope to find the time to bring more ideas to paper in the future.
+If you are interested you can check out my [website](https://jduri.xyz).

 - [Building A Landing Page With Webpack 4]